Exam Practice Methodology

 Mastery Exam Prep is an independent exam-prep provider.
 We are not affiliated with, endorsed by, or sponsored by exam owners, regulators, certification bodies, or vendors.

-Our job is to help candidates practice original questions aligned to the exam scope, understand why answers are right or wrong, and choose the correct web or mobile route for the exam they are preparing for.
+Our job is to help candidates practice original questions aligned to the exam scope, understand why answers are right or wrong, and choose the correct web or mobile access path for the exam they are preparing for.

 Source hierarchy